-Coontie will grow to be about 30 inches tall at maturity, with a spread of 3 feet.
+Coontie will grow to be about 3 feet tall at maturity, with a spread of 4 feet.
 It has a low canopy.
 It grows at a slow rate, and under ideal conditions can be expected to live to a ripe old age of 120 years or more; think of this as a heritage shrub for future generations!
+This is a dioecious species, meaning that individual plants are either male or female.
+Only the females will produce fruit, and a male variety of the same species is required nearby as a pollinator.

-This shrub does best in full sun to partial shade.
+This shrub performs well in both full sun and full shade.
 It is very adaptable to both dry and moist growing conditions, but will not tolerate any standing water.
 It may require supplemental watering during periods of drought or extended heat.
 It is not particular as to soil pH, but grows best in sandy soils.
 It is somewhat tolerant of urban pollution.
 This species is native to parts of North America.

 Coontie makes a fine choice for the outdoor landscape, but it is also well-suited for use in outdoor pots and containers.
-It can be used either as 'filler' or as a 'thriller' in the 'spiller-thriller-filler' container combination, depending on the height and form of the other plants used in the container planting.
+Because of its height, it is often used as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
 It is even sizeable enough that it can be grown alone in a suitable container.
 Note that when grown in a container, it may not perform exactly as indicated on the tag - this is to be expected.
 Also note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.